1. NATIONAL TB CONTROL PROGRAMME

 a) Construction of dedicated eye wards and operation theatres to provide primary eye care;

 c) Training of surgeons in IOL implantation and training of other support personnel;

 d) GIA to NGOs for augmenting provision of eye care services, development of Eye Banks in Govt & voluntary sector;

-e) School eye screening programme for detection and correction of refractive errors; and
+e) School eye screening program for detection and correction of refractive errors; and

-f) IEC for public awareness on general eye care.
+f) IEC for public awareness of general eye care.